April School Vacation Week Programs

 Visitor Center & Exhibits

 Quabbin Reservoir is one of the largest unfiltered water supplies in the United States.
 Along with the Wachusett Reservoir and Ware River, it is the source of high quality water for the Massachusetts Water Resources Authority water supply system.
 The 412 billion gallon reservoir covers 39 square miles with 181 miles of shoreline.
 Come learn about the history of the Quabbin Valley and how the reservoir was built.
 Also, learn about wildlife at the Quabbin and some of the research being done there.
 Visitors may request viewing one of several short videos about the area as well.
 For more information, please call 413-323-722.
-Check out self-guided activities here.
+Check out self-guided self-guided activities.

 Southeastern Massachusetts